rucev/LearningProjects/README.md

 A single program that collects numbers using the prompt() method; the user will be able to visualize by console the addition, subtraction, multiplication and division between all numbers with 3 decimal places at most.
 If the user enters a single number, its square root is displayed.

+### Airlines:

+Program that allows to check different information in an object array working with prompts an alerts.

 ## HTML / CSS

 ### First-Steps Exercises